scalazone/content/topics/foundations/environment.md

 ```
 and have them interpreted by the _command shell_, or just _shell_, which can start and stop applications, and
 control their input and output.
 This particular command will find all the files inside the folder called `src`
-which contain the string, `scala`.
+whose names contain the string, `scala`.

 There are a variety of different shells available, though the most common are _bash_, _zsh_ and _fish_.
+These
+(and others) may offer a variety of different features, but all are capable of executing all of the commands we
+need to run in this course.

 A computer can run many terminals at the same time, each with its own shell representing an interactive—and
 independent—session between a human developer and the computer.
 A terminal is also commonly called the
-_console_, particularly from a perspective where it is known without ambiguity which terminal we refer to.
+_console_, particularly from a perspective where it is known without ambiguity _which_ terminal we refer to.
 For
 example, when we run a Scala program inside a terminal, the terminal it runs in is usually called "the console",
 because it cannot easily (and does not make sense to) interact with any other terminals that might be running
 at the same time.

 The programs we write in this course will all be run within a terminal, initiated by entering a command at the
 command prompt, and started by the shell.
 Output from running the programs will be displayed in the terminal.
-From within our programs, we will sometimes talk about the console, meaning the terminal that we are running the
-program in.

 Every operating system provides terminal software which can be used for this purpose.
+(Sometimes this will be
+called a _terminal emulator_, because it behaves like an old physical terminal which would have historically
+connected to a mainframe computer system, despite being just software _emulating_ hardware.)

-Mac OS X provides a
-default terminal simply called _Terminal_, whereas Windows has a built-in application called _Command Prompt_,
+Mac OS X provides a default terminal simply called _Terminal_, whereas Windows has a built-in application called
-and offers a more modern terminal called _Windows Terminal_.
-Different distributions of Linux will come bundled
+_Command Prompt_, and offers a more modern terminal called _Windows Terminal_.
+Different distributions of Linux
-with different terminals, for example _Ubuntu_ provides _Gnome Terminal_.
-Other Linux distributions may provide
+will come bundled with different terminals, for example _Ubuntu_ provides _Gnome Terminal_.
+Other Linux
-different terminals, any it may be necessary to check the documentation for a particular distribution of Linux,
+distributions may provide different terminals, any it may be necessary to check the documentation for a
-though most Linux users will have already encountered a terminal through everyday activities.
+particular distribution of Linux, though most Linux users will have already encountered a terminal through
+everyday activities.

 ## Compiling Scala 3

-The Scala compiler, `scalac`, is a program which can be run from the terminal that will convert source code into
+The Scala compiler, `scalac`, is a program which can be run (or _executed_) from the terminal to convert source
-_bytecode_, which can be run.
-This conversion process is called _compilation_, and in addition to generating
+code into _bytecode_, which can be run.
+This conversion process is called _compilation_, and in addition to
-runnable bytecode, it will perform a number of checks on the source code to ensure that it makes sense, and is
+generating runnable bytecode, it will perform a number of checks on the source code to ensure that it makes
-self-consistent.
+sense, and is self-consistent.

 We generally say that the compiler is checking the _correctness_ of the code, though this term can be slightly
 misleading: the concept of "correctness" is limited to what the compiler knows, and while it can check every
-usage against every definition, it cannot check that every definition correctly corresponds to a design brief or
+usage against every definition, it cannot check that every definition correctly corresponds to the design brief
-specification.
+or specification written in natural language that the compiler can't understand.

-The compilation step is, however, very good at finding many kinds of accidental mistakes that would be difficult
+The compilation step is, however, very good at finding many kinds of accidental mistake that would be difficult
-for a human to notice, and presenting these in a convenient list that directs us to the location of the problem
+for a human to notice, and presenting these in a convenient list not only describing the problem, but directing
-so we can fix it.
+us to its location within the source code so we can fix it.

-Not all programming languages require a compilation step: they allow source code to be run _directly_.
+Not all programming languages require a compilation step: many allow source code to be run _directly_.
 This can
 be a convenience in some cases, but code written in such languages invariably runs more slowly (which may not be
 a serious problem), and will not discover correctness errors until the incorrect code is run.
 This compilation
-phase is hugely advantageous to Scala developers because it can catch the majority of common programming errors
+step is hugely advantageous to Scala developers because it can catch the majority of common programming errors
 before any code is even run.
-Conversely, that can give us a lot more confidence that when our code compiles
+Conversely, that can give us a lot more confidence that when our code _compiles_
-successfully, it will also run successfully.
+successfully, it will also _run_ successfully.

 We can compile some simple Scala 3 code by running `scalac`, and passing it paths to source files as arguments,
 like so: